 J. Kermik (2023-24) SUFFOLK CHAIR I & II, WEDDING CHAIR.

-Photography: P.-J. Keedus & J. Kermik; exhibition visitor: Siidi.
+Photography: P.-J. Keedus & J. Kermik; visitor: Siidi.

 ‘KUUD’ collection of lights by Taevo Gans, Simo Heikkilä, Jouko Järvisalo, Jyri Kermik, Yrjö Kukkapuro, Hannu Kähönen, Mait Summatavet and Yrjö Wiherheimo exhibited in Helsinki (Habitare) and Tallinn (Applied Art and Design Museum) in September – October 2019.